lupealvarado/equal-pay/README.md

 5. **Data Analysis (Executive Summary)**: Answered the Top 10 Highest Paid Positions section using pivot tables.
 Used linked references to populate results for male vs. female.

-6. **Create Visualization**: Provided visualization using charts tied to the executive summary.
+6. **Visualization**: Provided visualization using charts tied to the executive summary.
 Created a chart for Salary by Employee Count - Compared COUNT of both male and female employees.

 ## Challenges Encountered